softsideoftech/content/pages/undermining-myself.md

 <b>A</b> few years ago I was leading the data products team at Workday known as the SYMAN team.
 In one of my last acts as the leader, I made a mistake that shaped my management style ever since.

 I forced one of my ideas on the team.
 An idea they weren't interested in.
-And I swore to myself that I would never do it again.

 I had come across a startup that was offering a continuous feedback product that I got excited about.
-It let people do quick and easy peer-to-peer feedback on top of the manager feedback we were already doing.
-It would be anonymous so that everyone would be comfortable sharing all the time.
+It allowed people do quick and easy peer-to-peer feedback.
+It was anonymous so that everyone would be comfortable sharing all the time.

 In less than a year, we had grown from a 20 person team to a more than 50 person “org”.
-I was hearing more and more about frictions between different teams within the SYMAN team.
-I hoped that this feedback product would shed light on what these frictions were.
-The people causing them needed to know.
-And so did the managers who actually ran the teams on a day to day basis.
+I was hearing more and more about frictions among different teams within our org.

+This feedback product could shed light on what these frictions were.

-I talked to the startup founder about letting us trial the product with the whole team.
+Got in touch with the founder of this product and arranged for us to trial it with the whole team.

-As soon as we struck the deal, I went to my leadership team, the top four SYMAN managers.
+As soon as I struck the deal, I went to my leadership team, the top four SYMAN managers.
 I let them know how great this product was and how it was going to give us more insight into our people.
 We would use it as a tool to help us relieve the tensions that had been building up across their teams.

 The room got quiet.

 I didn’t get the questions or excitement that I was expecting.
-I only saw what looked like nervous faces eyeing each other.
+I only noticed what looked like nervous faces eyeing each other.

 We had some strained conversation about it and no one outright objected.
 I could tell the managers weren’t bought in.

-I had conviction in my vision, so I asked them to give it a shot for a month or two to see how it goes.
+I had conviction in my vision, so I asked them to give it a shot for a month or two and see how it goes.
 Worst case, it’s an experiment that doesn’t work out.

 But in my mind, I could only see the best case.
-This product would give our people transparency into how their peers perceived them.
+This product would give our engineers transparency into how their peers perceived them.
 They would get this info in a safe and tactful way.
 It could even surface issues at the root of their personal development struggles.
 Which, of course, would be great openings for deeper conversations with their managers.

 > _So we went ahead with it.
 Or rather, I did._